zcorpan/html-parser-book/manuscript/2-parser.md

 4. Consume "p": Append the current input character to the current tag token's tag name.

-5. Consume " “: Switch to the *before attribute name state*.
+5. Consume " ": Switch to the *before attribute name state*.

-6. Consume "i“: Reconsume in the *attribute name state*.
+6. Consume "i": Reconsume in the *attribute name state*.

 7. Consume "i": Append the current input character to the current attribute's name.